 ADMISSION REQUIREMENTS FOR B (i) - (iv)

-While requirements stated in A i-iv) are applicable, candidates opting for B (i) – (iii) must possess any of the following:
+While requirements stated in A (i) - (iv) are applicable, candidates opting for B (i) – (iii) must possess any of the following:

 Good passes in at least two relevant A' Level subjects.

 National Diploma (or its equivalent) from any recognized Polytechnic, or LAUTECH Sub-Professional Diploma with minimum of Upper Credit in relevant courses such as Accountancy, Banking and Finance, Business Management or Business Administration, Marketing, Purchasing and Supply.